Karthikaddagalla/Phishing-Domain-Detection/README.md

 These was deployed on the heroku and you can visit that website by going to "https://thephish.herokuapp.com/"

+**What is Phishing**

+Phishing is an type of attack in which an attacker sends a link to the victim and when victim clicks on that link and enter his personal information, the attacker gets access to that information.

 **How it Works:**
 ```
 > User enters a link in the website